Chinese New Year

 Consistently held on the new moon between Jan 21 and Feb 20 (Feb 17, 2026 is a Tuesday).

-Dates are based on the Lunar Calendar; location is worldwide.
+Dates are based on the Lunar Calendar.
+Location is worldwide.

-Not applicable (Cultural/Religious holiday).
+• Not applicable

-Not applicable (Cultural/Religious holiday).
+• Not applicable

 The day itself is the “Preview” for the 15 days of celebration.